 1. Look for the College Kickstart email.
 You will receive an email from your College Kickstart with everything you need to get started.
 It will have the link to log in and your password.
-If don’t see the mail, check your spam folder.
+If you don’t see the email in your inbox, check your spam folder.

 2. After you register, bookmark the College Kickstart page.

 3. Your counselor's access.
 Your college counselor will have read access to your account if they have set you up with access to College Kickstart.

 1. Complete your list of six or more schools.
 Start typing in the search box to find the colleges and universities that you are considering.
 Put the colleges in order of your preference and use the heart icon if you really love your top choices.

 Please let your counselor know if a school that you're interested in is not in the program.